Treating Fibroids at Coastal Vascular Center

 Uterine artery embolization is a minimally invasive procedure that is gaining in popularity.
 The procedure involves threading a catheter through the arteries leading to the uterus and inserting particles that block the arteries and the flow of blood.
 The fibroids shrink, and the woman is able to preserve fertility.

-Coastal Vascular Center performs uterine artery embolization to help women suffering from fibroids.
 We help women get relief from the debilitating pain they can cause while also helping them keep uterine function.
-Call us today to learn more about this treatment and how it may help you.
+Learn more are our UFE frequently asked questions or Call us today to learn more about our procedures and how it may help you.